Immortal-Ink/ryuuko.immortal.ink/reference/species/aelorian/government.md

 Responsible for food production, crop cultivation, and the management of agricultural resources.
 They focus on sustainable farming practices and ensuring food security.
 - [Ministry of Agriculture](/reference/species/aelorian/government/agriculture)
 {.links-list}
-> Represented by a wreath made of grain surrounding a depiction of a pair of the unique crater shaped oceans signature to the planet.
+> Represented by a wreath made of grain surrounding a depiction of a tilled field goinf up and inward from the bottom up. like the atari logo.
 {.is-info}